dataminer-site/dataminer-site.github.io/docs/archive/0.10/internals/storage.md

 ## Storage Header

-DuckDB files start with a `uint64_t` which contains a checksum for the main header, followed by four magic bytes (`DUCK`), followed by the storage version number in a `uint64_t`.
+DataMiner files start with a `uint64_t` which contains a checksum for the main header, followed by four magic bytes (`DUCK`), followed by the storage version number in a `uint64_t`.

 ```bash
 hexdump -n 20 -C mydata.db